libapps/libapps-mirror/ssh_client/README.md

 ## glibc (NaCl) vs newlib (PNaCl)

-The build currently supports building against glibc and newlib which means it supports building using the NaCl and the PNaCl toolchain.
-Historically, the focus was on glibc & NaCl (because PNaCl didn't exist or wasn't stable), but now the focus is on newlib & PNaCl.
-The glibc build might still work, but we don't test it anymore.
+The build only supports building against newlib which means it only supports building using the PNaCl toolchain.
+Previously, the focus was on glibc & NaCl (because PNaCl didn't exist or wasn't stable), but now the focus is on newlib & PNaCl.
+Since the glibc build wasn't used anywhere, we dropped support for it entirely.

-Also, even though we build using PNaCl by default, we still translate the pexe (the PNaCl executable) into nexe's (NaCl executables) for release.
+Also, even though we build using PNaCl, we still translate the pexe (the PNaCl executable) into nexe's (NaCl executables) for release.
 There might be room for improvement here, but it's a low priority atm as we haven't had any requests to support any arch other than x86/x86_64/arm.

 # Building